jnyfah/jnyfah.github.io/_posts/bazel.md

 )
 ```

-To incoperate external dependecies with forigen build system in Bazel, you must use the [rules_foreign_cc](https://bazelbuild.github.io/rules_foreign_cc/0.1.0/index.html), from a cmake point of view i would say it is a bit akin to CMake's ExternalProject, It simplifies the process of managing external dependencies and allows seamless use of foreign libraries in Bazel-based C++ projects.
+To incorporate external dependencies with foreign build system in Bazel, you must use the [rules_foreign_cc](https://bazelbuild.github.io/rules_foreign_cc/0.1.0/index.html), from a cmake point of view I would say it is a bit akin to CMake's ExternalProject, It simplifies the process of managing external dependencies and allows seamless use of foreign libraries in Bazel-based C++ projects.

-`rules_foreign_cc` is not an inbuilt function like `load`, infact the repository says *not an officially supported Google product*, so to use this, one has to download the repo (i know what you are thinking, calm down 😅, i dont know why too)
+`rules_foreign_cc` is not an inbuilt function like `load`, infact the repository says *not an officially supported Google product*, so to use this, one has to download the repo (I know what you are thinking, calm down 😅, I dont know why too)

 The line `load("@bazel_tools//tools/build_defs/repo:http.bzl", "http_archive")` is used to load the http_archive rule from the `http.bzl` file, which is part of the Bazel tools repository `(@bazel_tools)`.
 The `http archive` a built-in Bazel rule that allows you to download and extract archives is used to achieve this.